The Saga of Tanya the Evil: Light novels

 The novel series is written by Carlo Zen and was initially serialized on the web novel hosting website Arcadia, before Enterbrain's acquisition.
 It was subsequently published as light novels with illustrations by Shinobu Shinotsuki.
-The first volume was released on October 31, 2013, and as of February 20, 2020, twelve volumes have been released.
+The first volume was released on October 31, 2013, and as of September 29, 2023, fourteen volumes have been released.
 A drama CD was released with the third volume.
 It was licensed by Yen Press.

 Audiobooks

-On the 16th of November 2021, YenPress released an audiobook of the first light novel, read by the English voice actress for Tanya, Monica Rial.
+On November 16, 2021, Yen Press released an audiobook of the first light novel, read by the English voice actress for Tanya, Monica Rial.
+Volumes 2–6 were voiced by audiobook narrator Shiromi Arserio.
+Volumes 7–14 were done by Erin Rieman.

 Manga

-A manga adaptation with art by Chika Tōjō began serialization in Kadokawa Shoten's Comp Ace magazine from April 26, 2016, and twenty six volumes have been released.
+A manga adaptation illustrated by Chika Tōjō began serialization in Kadokawa Shoten's Comp Ace magazine on April 26, 2016.
+Kadokawa released the first volume on December 10, 2016.
+As of July 25, 2025, 32 volumes have been released.

 Anime

-An anime television series adaptation by NUT aired from January 6, 2017 to March 31, 2017.
+An anime television series adaptation by NUT aired from January 6 to March 31, 2017.
 Crunchyroll and Funimation has licensed the series in North America.
 The opening theme is "Jingo Jungle" by Myth & Roid and the ending theme is "Los!
 Los!
 Los!" by Aoi Yūki as Tanya Degurechaff.
 A chibi parody short OVA produced by Studio Puyukai entitled Youjo Shenki premiered in January 2017.
 On June 19, 2021, a second season was announced.
 The main cast and staff are returning to reprise their roles.

 A comedy crossover anime, Isekai Quartet featured characters from The Saga of Tanya the Evil in a Chibi style, much like the OVA.
 It also featured characters from the light novel series KonoSuba, Overlord and Re:Zero − Starting Life in Another World, all published by Kadokawa Corporation.
 The anime series began airing on April 9, 2019.

 Film

 An anime film based on the franchise was announced in January 2018.
-The film saw a number of the staff and cast of the television series reprise their roles, and was a direct sequel to the series.
+It was a direct sequel to the series.
 The film premiered on February 8, 2019.
 The film received a limited U.S. theater release on May 16, 2019, by Crunchyroll.
 Crunchyroll and Anime Limited screened the film at MCM London Comic Con on May 26, 2019.
 Crunchyroll also screened the film at Supanova Expo in Sydney and Perth in Australia on June 23 and June 30, 2019, respectively.

 Reception

-As of April 2018, the light novels and manga had a combined 3 million copies in print.
+By April 2018, the light novels and manga had a combined 3 million copies in print.
+By May 2020, the overall print series had over 6.5 million copies in circulation.

-Writing for the Anime News Network, Nick Creamer says Saga of Tanya the Evil is differentiated from the majority of isekai anime that have heroic otaku or everyday young men as their protagonists by having Tanya be evil.
+Writing for Anime News Network, Nick Creamer says Saga of Tanya the Evil is differentiated from the majority of isekai anime that have heroic otaku or everyday young men as their protagonists by having Tanya be evil.
 Creamer explicitly says "Tanya's crimes are our crimes", indicting the capitalist system that produced her past self as a ruthless salaryman, and the consequences thereof for her new self.